3 Idiots: Development

 After the success of Lage Raho Munna Bhai (2006), the director Rajkumar Hirani and screenwriter Abhijat Joshi had plans for third instalment on the Munna Bhai franchise, titled Munnabhai Chale Amerika.
 But Hirani felt exhausted working on consecutive films on the same format, and decided to work on fresh script outside the franchise.
 While writing the first draft of the film, he thought of a new project rather than the new instalment from the film series, but he had concentrated more on the project and then worked on the former first.
 While thinking about how the project coming under fruition, he got the popular novel Five Point Someone by the author Chetan Bhagat.
 The latter gave this novel for Hirani to read, in order to have an idea about the script.
 Impressed by the novel, he decided to adapt the screenplay by making changes to the original novel and work on it as a feature film.

 3 Idiots is considered to be the first of the two adaptations from the novel Five Point Someone — the second being Kai Po Che!
 (2013), which also drew inspiration from the novel The 3 Mistakes of My Life written by Bhagat.
 In the third collaboration with Hirani after the Munna Bhai film series: Munna Bhai M.B.B.S.
 (2003) and Lage Raho Munna Bhai (2006), Vidhu Vinod Chopra produced the project under the production company Vinod Chopra Films (which earlier named Vinod Chopra Productions).
 Besides producing, Chopra further associated with Hirani and Joshi, by co-writing the screenplay.
-In his biography Unscripted: Conversations on Life and Cinema, he discussed about the experiences as a co-writer being associated in the project.
+In his biography Unscripted: Conversations on Life and Cinema, he discussed the experiences as a co-writer being associated in the project.